Will I Know If My Benefits Are Being Modified?

-Contact an experienced Workers’ Compensation lawyer immediately if you have concerns about the continuation of your benefits.
-The Pennsylvania Workers’ Compensation Act gives you the right to receive medical and wage loss benefits if you have been injured on the job.
-An experience lawyer can help you keep your benefits until you have made a full recovery.
+Contact an experienced workers’ compensation lawyer immediately if you have concerns about the continuation of your benefits.
+The Pennsylvania workers’ compensation act gives you the right to receive medical and wage loss benefits if you have been injured on the job.
+An experienced lawyer can help you keep your benefits until you have made a full recovery.

-Your employer cannot stop paying your benefits unless the Workers Compensation Judge has issued a judgement about your case.
+Your employer cannot stop paying your benefits unless the Workers’ Compensation Judge has issued a judgment about your case.

 There are several possible outcomes, including:

 At Gross & Kenny, LLP our practice is focused exclusively on helping injured workers and their families.
-Contact one of our Philadelphia Workers’ Compensation lawyers for answers to all your questions about modification of benefits.
-Call us at 267-589-0090 or contact us online.
-We are located in Center City, Philadelphia serving injured workers throughout Pennsylvania
+Contact one of our Philadelphia workers’ compensation lawyers for answers to all your questions about the modification of benefits.
+Call us at 215-512-1500 or contact us online.
+We are located in Center City, Philadelphia serving injured workers throughout Pennsylvania.